bdangit/chef-depot/README.md

 This cookbook will set up a private [Habitat](http://habitat.sh) Depot, running all the required services on one machine.

+While this is tested and may work for other users, private depots are *not yet supported* by Chef Software, Inc. nor the Habitat project.
+Use at your own risk, and be aware that there is no planned migration strategy.

 ## Requirements

 - Chef 12.11 or higher (for [habitat cookbook](https://supermarket.chef.io/cookbooks/habitat))